The Complete and Utter Newby Tutorial for Dwarf Fortress – Part 2: “No, srsly, WTF?!”

 Dwarfs don’t like sleeping in the dirt, they like nice, comfy beds.
 Which is strange, because in all other regards they live like hobos:

-1. They hate drinking water, much prefering booze.
+1. They hate drinking water, much preferring booze.

 2. They’ll eat just about everything, mostly raw.